canonical/is-charms-contributing-guide/CONTRIBUTING.md

 ## Test Exception Raised

-Testing an exception being raised is not enough as a type of exception can be raised due to multiple reasons.
+Testing an exception being raised might not be enough as a type of exception can be raised due to multiple reasons.
 E.g., a function could raise `ValueError` for different arguments.